ffzg-erudito/inter-testing-feedback-2018/analyses/analysis-plan.md

 In case of a statistically significant Wilks' lambda, we will proceed with assessing planned contrasts analysis.
 We aim to compare the two test groups with the rereading group.

-We plotted the power obtained with our sample size (N = 125) and the sample size we expect to work with after our exclusion criteria have been applied (N = 110) as a function of a range of effect sizes, depicted in the images below.
+We plotted the power obtained with our sample size (N = 125) and the roughly estimated sample size we expect to work with after our exclusion criteria have been applied (N = 110) as a function of a range of effect sizes, depicted in the images below.

 ![alt text](https://github.com/ffzg-erudito/inter-testing-feedback-2018/blob/master/analyses/images/H1-H2_power_plot_N125.png)

 ![alt text](https://github.com/ffzg-erudito/inter-testing-feedback-2018/blob/master/analyses/images/H1-H2_power_plot_N110.png)

-As can be seen from the images, with our effective sample size we expect to have .8 power to detect an effect size in the medium range.
+As can be seen from the images, with our effective sample size we expect to obtain power of about .8 to detect even effects deemed small by Cohen (1988).

 Furthermore, in order to investigate whether there is no difference between the two test groups, we will conduct a two-one-sided t-tests (TOST) procedure, as well as a Bayesian t-test.